-Curettage and cautery (one type of electrosurgery) is a procedure in which your dermatologist scrapes off a skin lesion and applies heat to the skin surface.
+Curettage and cautery is a type of electrosurgery in which a skin lesion is scraped off and heat is applied to the skin surface.

-Your dermatologist will explain to you why your skin lesion needs treatment and the procedure involved.
+Your doctor will explain to you why your skin lesion needs treatment and the procedure involved.
 You may have to sign a consent form to indicate that you consent to the surgical procedure.
-Tell your dermatologist if you are taking any medication, you have any allergies or medical conditions.
+Tell your doctor if you are taking any medication, or if you have any allergies or medical conditions.

 The lesion should be sent to a pathology laboratory for analysis.
 The wound surface is then cauterised with a hot wire beaded tip or electrosurgical unit (diathermy).
 This stops bleeding and helps destroys any remaining skin tumour cells.

 Basal cell carcinomas that are large, deep or recurrent are usually not suitable for curettage.
-Lesions where the edges are not easily defined are also generally unsuitable.
+Lesions with poorly defined edges are also generally unsuitable.

 The scars from curettage are usually flat and round.
 They are a similar size to that of the original skin lesion.
 Some people have an abnormal response to skin healing and these people may get larger scars than usual (keloids and hypertrophic scarring).

-Your wound may be tender 1-2 hours after the curettage when the local anaesthetic wears off.
+The wound may be tender when the local anaesthetic wears off.

 Keep the wound dry for 48 hours.
 You can then gently wash and dry the wound.
 If the wound becomes red or very painful, consult your doctor.
 There are no stitches to remove after curettage.